-To efficiently and effectively process the applications submitted, the CDA will first rank projects in accordance with the Selection Priorities and Preference Points (Self Scoring Worksheet) and, if necessary, Section VII.C.
+To efficiently and effectively process the applications submitted, the CDA will first rank all Tax Credit applications in accordance with the Selection Priorities and Preference Points (QAP Self Scoring Worksheet) and, if necessary, Section VII.C.
 Tie Breakers, below.
+The 4% Tax Credit applicants must also demonstrate the project is eligible for not fewer than 25 points in the QAP Self-Scoring Worksheet.

 The highest ranking projects based on the Selection Priorities and Preference Points will then be reviewed in accordance with the following Project Selection requirements described in D through I of this section.
 Lower ranking projects will only be processed further if Tax Credit volume cap remains available after the higher ranking projects are processed; provided, however, that the CDA reserves the right (but shall not be obligated) to grant priority over higher ranking projects to projects that (i) have previously received Tax Credits and have an annual Tax Credit shortfall of the total qualified annual Tax Credit amount and (ii) demonstrate readiness to proceed by having city approvals and all funding commitments in place (other than the Tax Credits the applicant is presently requesting).
 The CDA shall provide a written explanation, available to the general public, for any allocation of Tax Credits which is made in accordance with the above provision.